Women's Lacrosse Headgear FAQs

 Points of Emphasis

-- The use of headgear is optional in girls' and women's lacrosse.
+- Headgear is optional in girls' and women's lacrosse.

 - Any headgear used after January 1, 2017 must meet the ASTM standard, F3137.

-- Products must be worn with required ASTM women’s lacrosse eyewear.
+- Products must be worn with or include compliant ASTM women’s lacrosse eyewear.

 - There must be marking on both the packaging and product that states that the headgear conforms to ASTM standard F3137.